licheng5625/data-science-task/README.md

 # Data Science Task

-Here is the project which I did for data science task interview The tasks are :
+Here is the project which I did for data science task interview<br />
+The tasks are :<br />
-    Word and phrase distribution.
+    Word and phrase distribution.<br />
-    Identify all the places and characters in the book.
+    Identify all the places and characters in the book.<br />
-    Identify sentiments of the different sentences and chapters.
+    Identify sentiments of the different sentences and chapters.<br />
-    Summarize paragraphs.
+    Summarize paragraphs.<br />
-    Extract intents from sentences.
+    Extract intents from sentences.<br />
-    Track key concepts throughout the book.
+    Track key concepts throughout the book.<br />
 The data source is [<War and Peace book one>](https://en.wikisource.org/wiki/War_and_Peace/Book_One) .

 ## Abstract